LASER-Robotics/laser_ugv_system/README.md

 <h2>Oni<a name="Oni"></a></h2>
 <p>
-Oni is a omnidirectional robot that was made for academic purposes so students can test a moveable robot.
+Oni is a omnidirectional robot that was made for academic purposes so students can test a omnidirectional robot.
 </p>
 <div align="center">
    <div style="margin-bottom: 20px;">